elephantscale/es-training-new/kafka/slides/Kafka-API.md

  * Work done in poll loop
      - Usually involves some processing
      - Saving data to a store
-     - Don’t do high latency work between polls; otherwise the consumer could be deemed dead.
+     - Don't do high latency work between polls; otherwise the consumer could be deemed dead.
-     - Do heavy lifting in a separate thread
+     - Do heavy lifting in a seperate thread

 Notes: